jhnc-oss/yocto-docs/documentation/ref-manual/terms.rst

    :term:`OpenEmbedded Build System`
       The build system specific to the Yocto
       Project.
-The OpenEmbedded build system is based on another project known as "Poky", which uses :term:`BitBake` as the task executor.
+The OpenEmbedded build system is based on another project known as :term:`BitBake` which is the task executor.
 Throughout the Yocto Project documentation set, the OpenEmbedded build system is sometimes referred to simply as "the build system".
 If other build systems, such as a host or target build